Marlins vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has recorded 113 hits with 29 doubles, 19 home runs and 57 walks.
+- Carlos Santana has collected 114 hits with 29 doubles, 19 home runs and 59 walks.
 He has driven in 73 runs with six stolen bases.

 Santana Recent Games